silverhawke249/silver-meadow/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.0.2
+  - Adjustments on a level and main map, added Sudoku levels.
 - 1.0.1
   - Minor adjustments on main map and a sublevel.
 - 1.0.0